 - Any non-OER materials can be distinguished from CC licensed materials (Non-OERs might be library subscribed material or newspaper articles) so as not to confuse or misrepresent information to potential adopters

-You’ll notice there is a Creative Commons license for this site (on the right side of the page).
+You’ll notice there is a Creative Commons license for this site (on the bottom footer of the page).
 It’s convenient to embed the CC license icon and URL on websites and digital files.
 There is also a new custom OpenLab widget, that allows you to select your CC license without leaving your site!

 Selecting materials for your O.E.R.

 Of course there are many materials relevant to incorporate into your teaching that are not O.E.R.
 That is why we also recommend Fellows assign other cost-free materials to students in addition to O.E.R.
 For example, you can continue to assign materials freely available on websites by linking out to them, as well as digital resources from the City Tech Library.

 Materials O.K. to include in your overall O.E.R.: